 Therefore, crowdfunding allows businesses to access the capital they could not otherwise raise.
-Alternatively, crowdfunding, or P2P lending, allows an investor to either become a company shareholder or invest in real estate.
-This is easy to do by the use of automated investing on a crowdfunding platform.
+This allows an investor to either become a company shareholder or invest in real estate loans.

 If you choose to invest with PeerStreet, you do need to be an accredited investor.
-However, to fund a PeerStreet loan project and real estate debt, you only need to invest $1,000 initially and pay monthly installments of $100.
+However, to fund a PeerStreet loan project and real estate debt, you need to invest $1,000 initially and pay monthly installments of $100.

 By using the platform, you can receive a higher interest rate on a number of loans and still stay protected if one loan goes into foreclosure.
 PeerStreet charges also are minimal, thereby making the platform an ideal venue for a first-time accredited investor with a smaller minimum investment and less sizeable net worth.

-The platformt offers real estate loans from its network of third-party lenders.
-Each of these lenders reviews PeerStreet borrowers carefully.
-In turn, the loans are featured on the PeerStreet website for an investor to fund with the minimum investment of $1,000.
-Automated investing is offered to keep things simplified.
+The platform offers real estate loans from its network of third-party lenders who review PeerStreet borrowers carefully.
+Loans are on the PeerStreet website for an investor to fund with a minimum investment of $1,000.

-PeerStreet makes it a rule to offer loans for investment that generally are secured by first liens and which provide regular interest payments for investors.
-Self directed investments, such as IRAs, also add to the site’s popularity.
+PeerStreet makes it a rule to offer loans for investment that are generally secured by first liens and provide regular interest payments for investors.
+Self-directed assets, such as IRAs, also add to the site’s popularity.

 So, how does PeerStreet make money on the loans featured for investors?